-I have been married to my best friend, Karen, for 38 years.
-We have two married children: John (28) and Tim (26) and we are happy grandparents to Jack (3 years) and Olivia Grace (16 months), and Nathan (6 months).
+I have been married to my best friend, Karen, for 40 years.
+We have two married children: John (30) and Tim (27) and we are happy grandparents to Jack (5 years) and Olivia Grace (3 years), Nathan (1 year) and Owen (February 2016).
 My favorite thing to do is to spend time with my family.
-I enjoy reading, movies, scuba diving, cross country skiing, cycling, tennis, golf and being in the open air on a motorcycle or bicycle.
+I enjoy reading, movies, scuba diving, cross-country skiing, tennis, golf and being in the open air on a motorcycle or bicycle.

 Contact Information: Amherst College, Box 2277, Amherst, MA 01002-5000; (413) 542-8149 (office) or cell (413) 362-9786 Paul Sorrentino

 Sorrentino, Paul V. "Home for Vacation."
 Student Leadership Journal, Summer 1993, 14.

 ———.
 "Introduction: Special Section from the National Association of College and University Chaplains."
 Journal of Inter-Religious Dialogue™,no. Issue 4: Part I (Summer 2010), http://irdialogue.org/.